-The purpose of the RLS summarized in this report is to document the locations of properties with historicage architectural resources along the three proposed routes and to provide recommendations of resources' eligibility for listing in the National Register of Historic Places (NRHP).
+The purpose of the RLS summarized in this report is to document the locations of properties with historic-age architectural resources along the three proposed routes and to provide recommendations of resources' eligibility for listing in the National Register of Historic Places (NRHP).
+The total study area acreage and the acreage surveyed for each alignment is presented in Table A-1.
 Historic-age resources were defined as older than 43 years (dating to 1976 or earlier).
-Resources along the Craig Proposed Route in Utah were also surveyed and results are included here as well.1 In all, 108 historic architectural resources were recorded and evaluated according the Utah Division of State History (UDSH) standards and NRHP criteria.
-The number of recorded properties and an overview of eligibility recommendations for each proposed route is presented in Table A-1.
-The total number of all resources and eligible resources for each route and their location within the route corridor or the buffer (but outside of the route corridor) is presented in Table A-2.
-The route corridor extends 1000 feet on either side of the route centerline.
-The buffer extends approximately 1 mile on either side of the route corridor centerline.
+Resources along the Craig Proposed Route in Utah were also surveyed and results are included here as well.1 In all, 106 historic architectural resources were recorded and evaluated according the Utah Division of State History (UDSH) standards and NRHP criteria.
+The number of recorded properties and an overview of eligibility recommendations for each proposed route is presented in Table A-2.
+The total number of all resources and eligible resources for each route and their location within the route corridor or the survey area (but outside of the route corridor) is presented in Table A-3.
+The route corridor varies in width based on the planned construction, as indicated in maps included in the appendices (Appendix A through Appendix D).
+The buffer extends approximately 1,000 feet beyond the APE on either side.
 Tribal land is excluded for all routes.